-of the kingdom, the inhabitants of a small village south of the Rimmerins Ring
+days of the kingdom, the dwellers of a small village south of the Rimmerins Ring

 lived in fright and despair.
-They suffered under the moods of an invincible
+They suffered under the whims of a sheer invincible

-mountains.
-He lived there on top of the cliffs of what among the locals is known as the "Great Watcher", a
+up on the cliffs of what among the locals is known as the Great Watcher, a

-mountain of frightening height, seemingly growing out
+mountain of a truly daunting height, seemingly growing out of nowhere and

 Picture description.
 The despotic dragon